 Getting your heart rate up in the morning can zap calories, but one benefit of early a.m. exercise comes at night.
 That’s because working early in the day can help you get quality sleep—an essential and often overlooked component of successful dieting.
 In fact, new researchers suggests sub-par sleep could undermine weight loss by as much as 55 percent!
 In one study, participants who added 45 minutes of “moderate walking” five times a week to their weekly routine, reported 70 percent better sleep; and women whose gentle exercise routine consisted of three 15-30 minute stretching sessions per week saw a 30 percent improvement.
 Unlike afternoon and evening exercise that can rile us up before bed, researchers say morning exercise helps to sync our natural circadian rhythms, which can also support the metabolism.
 For an extra boost, try sneaking in your workout before breakfast.
 According to some studies, exercising in a fasted state can burn almost 20 percent more fat compared to exercising with fuel in the tank.

-Your First Meal
+Muscle Up Your First Meal

 You don’t need to stress out about eating breakfast before 9 a.m. (see tip #1), but when you finally do break-your-fast, make sure it’s rich in protein.
 A recent study in The FASEB Journal showed that when high-protein breakfasts help maintain blood sugar and insulin levels far better than lower-protein or no-protein meals.
 Big spikes and dips in blood sugar are bad news for weight loss, as the disruptions shift the body from a fat-burning to a fat-storing state.
 For the recent study, researchers tested three meals just under 300 calories with similar fat and fiber contents, but varying amounts of protein: a low-protein meal of pancakes that provided a measly 3 grams; a breakfast skillet with a moderate 30 grams of protein; and a third sausage-and-egg breakfast that served up 39 grams of muscle-building protein—more than three times what the average American woman consumes at breakfast.
 The results?
 Both protein-rich breakfasts led to lower spikes in blood sugar compared to the low-protein, high-carb pancakes, but the highest-protein breakfast was significantly more effective.
 Other research has shown dieters who eat eggs for breakfast as compared to a high-carb meal of a bagel have an easier time losing weight due to their satiety value.
 Bottom line: add protein to your first meal of the day.
 Eggs and egg whites, protein powder and Greek Yogurt are all great, low-fat options that can pack a protein punch.
 Check our guide to the 9 Best Brand Name Yogurts for Weight Loss for easy shopping.